MGM Grand Detroit

 The MGM Grand Detroit is one of three casino resort hotels in Detroit, Michigan, and one of four in the Detroit–Windsor area.
 It is owned by Vici Properties and operated by MGM Resorts International.
 The casino opened in its temporary location on July 29, 1999.
-The permanent, luxury resort hotel opened on October 3, 2007 with a grand event which included models and celebrities including Ashanti, Kid Rock, and fireworks.
-It is the first luxury casino resort hotel in a major metropolis outside Las Vegas.
+The permanent, luxury resort hotel opened on October 3, 2007, with a grand event which included models and celebrities including Ashanti, Kid Rock, and fireworks.

 Detroit is one of the largest American cities and metropolitan regions to offer casino resort hotels.

 History

+In July 1999, MGM Grand Detroit opened the first legal casino in Detroit.
+Built in a renovated Internal Revenue Service office, it cost $235 million and was slated to be replaced in four years by an $800 million permanent gambling resort.

+In August 2002, MGM Grand Detroit acquired 25 acres of nearby property for an undisclosed price from DTE Energy.

 In 2005, the MGM Grand Detroit Casino was the subject of a possible sale when parent company MGM MIRAGE announced that it was acquiring rival casino company Mandalay Resort Group, owners of the MotorCity Casino.
 Due to Michigan state gaming laws prohibiting casino owners from acquiring or owning more than one casino in the state, MGM Mirage was forced to sell either the MGM Grand Detroit or the MotorCity casino.
 MGM MIRAGE had several serious buyers for the MGM Grand Detroit, but ultimately sold the MotorCity Casino to Marian Ilitch.

 On December 13, 2005, the Michigan Gaming Control Board approved MGM Grand's plans for a permanent casino with 100000 sqft of casino space, 401 hotel rooms, and an eight-story self-parking garage to be located on John C. Lodge Freeway and Bagley Street, three to four blocks from the temporary casino.
 The facility has 30000 sqft of meeting space for conferences and live performance seating for 1,200.
 The Casino also rebuilt 3rd Street into a two way boulevard to facilitate traffic movement around the site.

 The permanent casino opened to the public on October 3, 2007.
 The grand opening celebration attracted Hollywood stars.
 A Celebrity Poker Match was taped there for a televised release at a later date.
 The MGM Grand Detroit stands across from the DTE Energy Headquarters which includes a reflecting pool and landscaped areas.